Linaro/lite-lava-docker-compose/test-images/qemu_mps2_an521/tfm/README.md

 ## Docker Image

-This image is intended to be run with the `docker-test-images/qemu5` docker container, or alternatively from the `kevintownsend/lite-qemu5:v1` image on DockerHub.
+In the LAVA environment, this test image is intended to be run with the docker image built from files in `docker-test-images/qemu5/` directory (at the top level), which is published to DockerHub under the name `kevintownsend/lite-qemu5:v1`.